Most Recent Update:

 - Add freshly squeezed lime and lemon juice.

-- Rim your glasses with lime juice and then kosher salt (optional but recommended)
+- Rim your glasses with lime juice and then kosher salt or your favorite rimmer (optional but recommended)

 - Fill your glass/es with crushed ice.
 All the way to the top.

 - Stir together the tequila, orange liqueur and sour mix.
 Start with the lesser amount and add more to taste as needed.